freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-to-solve-problems-and-understand-errors/learn-to-solve-problems-and-understand-errors-question-g.md

 Here, you'll get a `TypeError` with a message stating that `str1.push is not a function`.
 This is a common error message that confuses learners because you might know that `.push()` is certainly a function (for example, if you have used it to add items to arrays before).

 But that's the key - `.push()` is not a String method, it's an Array method.
 Hence, it is “not a function” that you can find as a String method.
-If we change`.push()` to `.concat()`, a proper String method, our code runs as intended!
+If you change`.push()` to `.concat()`, a proper String method, our code runs as intended!

 A good note to keep in mind when faced with a `TypeError` is to consider the data type you are trying to run a method or operation against.
 You'll likely find that it is not what you think, or the operation or method is not compatible with that type.